HaxeFoundation/HaxeManual/content/03-type-system.md

 In this particular case, the unification is triggered by an **assignment**, a context in which the "is assignable to" definition is intuitive.
 It is one of several cases where unification is performed:

 * Assignment: If `a` is assigned to `b`, the type of `a` is unified with the type of `b`.
-* Function call: We have briefly seen this one while introducing the [function](types-function) type.
-In general, the compiler tries to unify the first given argument type with the first expected argument type, the second given argument type with the second expected argument type and so on until all argument types are handled.
+* Function call: We have briefly seen an example of this while introducing the [function](types-function) type.
+In general, the compiler tries to unify the first given argument type with the first expected argument type, the second given argument type with the second expected argument type, and so on until all argument types are handled.
 * Function return: Whenever a function has a `return e` expression, the type of `e` is unified with the function return type.
 If the function has no explicit return type, it is inferred to the type of `e` and subsequent `return` expressions are inferred against it.
 * Array declaration: The compiler tries to find a minimal type between all given types in an array declaration.
 Refer to [Common Base Type](type-system-unification-common-base-type) for details.
 * Object declaration: If an object is declared "against" a given type, the compiler unifies each given field type with each expected field type.